Niall Bolger: h-index, Total Citations, and Citation Map

 About Niall Bolger's research

-Citations of Niall Bolger's research come primarily from United States, Netherlands and United Kingdom, reflecting international research impact across 5+ countries.
+Citations of Niall Bolger's research come primarily from United States, China and Netherlands, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.